The joy of Christmas at Treasurer's House

 Join us as we step back in time to a turn of the century Christmas; start off your visit in the house, beautifully decorated for Christmas in the opulent style of Frank Green, the last owner of Treasurer’s House - he was a man of impeccable style and taste.
-The period rooms of the house will be transformed with wonderful decorations throughout, including a tree in the Great Hall and fireplace full of gifts.
+The period rooms of the house are transformed with decorations throughout, including a tree in the Great Hall and fireplace full of gifts and garlands adorning the William and Mary staircase.

 YorkMix have asked the question if Treasurer's House is the most Christmassy venue in York - what do you think?

 If you’re bringing little ones with you, then take a trip up to the attic grotto to visit Father Christmas, listen to storytime and receive a gift.
-He's had to make an emergency landing on the rooftops so as he gets his repairs done ahead of his busy night on Christmas Eve, he's happy to welcome visitors.
+He's had to make an emergency landing on the rooftops so as he gets his repairs done ahead of his busy night on Christmas Eve, he's happy to welcome visitors in this most unique of places.

-Meet Father Christmas on weekends until 17 December, between 11am - 4.00pm.
-Suitable for age 5 years and over - you'll need to wear one of the hard hats provided and adventure through small doors raised ledges.
-It's £6 per child with a free adult place.
-If you want to explore the house, this would need normal admission charges or free entry to National Trust members.
-Booking ahead is recommended on 01904 685563 or drop in and grab a space.
+Meet Father Christmas on weekends from 24 November until 16 December.
+Suitable for age 5 years and over - you'll need to wear one of the hard hats provided and adventure through small doors and raised ledges.
+It's £7.50 per child with a free adult place.
+If you want to explore the house, this would need normal admission charges or free entry to National Trust members and under fives.
+Booking ahead is recommended on 01904 624247 or drop in and grab a space.

 A typical Edwardian Christmas

-Why not round off your visit with a trip to the Below Stairs Café, serving delicious warming seasonal dishes; leave some room to sample the famous ‘Christmas pudding scone’.
-The café is the perfect hideaway from the busy streets.
+Round off your visit with a trip to the Below Stairs Café, serving delicious warming seasonal dishes; leave some room to sample the famous ‘Christmas pudding scone’.
+The café is the perfect escape from the busy streets and free to enter on open days.

-Take a look at the recipe for the scones to make at home or better still, pick up the National Trust Cookbook as a gift or for yourself with this and many more recipes inspired by and created by the talented cooks and chefs.
-Berrington Hall has been inspired to add it to their Christmas menu...
+If you're inspired, pick up the National Trust Cookbook as a gift or for yourself with this and many more recipes inspired by and created by the talented National Trust cooks and chefs.

 Shopping in the city